basiljs/basiljs.github.io/data/HashList.getSortedKeys.md

 subcategory: HashList
 returns:
     name: null
-    description: 'An array with all the keys'
+    description: 'An array with all the keys sorted.'
     type: [Array]
 parameters: []
 kind: function